This year’s EuroSys conference included papers with significant contributions to the growing field of Confidential Computing.

 To implement PEF with minimal the changes to existing components – such as the hypervisor – the design implements a new CPU state, secure state, and a new firmware to manage it, the Protected Execution Ultravisor.
 I can’t help but mention here Butler Lampson’s famous aphorism: Another level of indirection can solve all problems in computer science.

 Support for the ultravisor is already available in the Linux kernel v5.12.0.

 The secure state is the highest privilege state in the POWER architecture.
 It complements the three pre-existing and mutually exclusive states of the Machine State Register: problem (for applications), privileged non-hypervisor (for OSs) and hypervisor.

-The ultravisor is exclusively designed to maintain the isolation of the computation and associated data.
+The ultravisor maintains the isolation of the computation and associated data.

-The ultravisor implementation has 20 direct interfaces (ultracalls) and further uses 6 new hypervisor calls for starting, stopping and aborting SVMs, communicating to the TPM, and memory management.
+The ultravisor implementation uses 20 direct interfaces (ultracalls) and further uses 6 new hypervisor calls to start, stop and abort SVMs, communicate with the TPM, and perform memory management.

-To support hypervisor paging of Normal Virtual Machines (NVMs) and hypervisor dump of SVMs, the ultravisor further supports moving secure page-content to insecure memory and back (pages are encrypted in Galois/Counter Mode prior to being moved)
+To support hypervisor paging of Normal Virtual Machines (NVMs) and hypervisor dump of SVMs, the ultravisor further supports moving secure page-content to insecure memory and back (it encrypts pages in Galois/Counter Mode prior to moving them)

 - Host-boot, the first firmware loaded to initialize the hardware;